qiskit-community/qiskit-experiments/docs/manuals/verification/mirror_rb.rst

 expected fraction of two-qubit gates in the circuit, not accounting for the optional constant number of Clifford and Pauli layers at the start and end.
-This means that given the same ``two_qubit_gate_density``, if ``pauli_randomize`` is off, the concentration of CX gates in the Clifford layers will be halved so that the overall density doesn't change.
+This means that given the same ``two_qubit_gate_density``, if ``pauli_randomize`` is off, the concentration of two-qubit gates in the Clifford layers will be halved so that the overall density doesn't change.
 We'll demonstrate this by first leaving ``pauli_randomize`` on:

 .. jupyter-execute::